acholtz06/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ## ⚠️ Data Limitations
 The biggest limitation I noticed with the data is the lack of timestamps.
 When looking at the first item purchased by a customer, I can't give a definitive answer when there are multiple purchases on the same day.
 The other limitation with the timestamps is determining exactly when a customer signed up for the rewards program.
 If a customer made a purchase and also joined the rewards program on the same day, I have no way of knowing if they joined before or after making the purchase.
 Because the double points period of the rewards system includes the join date, I considered any purchases made on the join date to be counted as a member purchase.
 This method was used for every question to keep everything consistent.

+Another limitation is the lack of data.
+It is hard to spot trends between three overall customers, and only two members.
+I believe that more insights could be gained if there were more customers.

 ## 🍛 Data
 There were three datasets provided for this case study:
 - sales